loremipsumdonec/optimizely-testframework/posts/test_framework_for_net5/test_framework_for_net5_part_1.md

 }
 ```

-If we run the test case again, it will work.
+You can find the complete code for the change in the [Program.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/main/posts/test_framework_for_net5/example/Lorem/Program.cs#L13) file and if we try to run the test case again it will work.

 ![](./resources/first_test_succeded.png)